Community Health Centre

 “CHCs can play a huge role enabling the province’s new action plan to make Ontario the healthiest place to grow up and grow old,” Ms Danbrook said.
 “We hope this is just the start of a series of steps to expand access to community-governed models that do such a good job promoting health and wellbeing.”

-Officials at the Kawartha Lakes Health Care Initiative (KLHCI) and Community Care City of Kawartha Lakes Community Health Centre are pleased to announce the successful recruitment of Dr. Othman Elfahad.
-Dr. Elfahad will begin practice with the Community Health Centre on Monday, Feb.
-4, 2013.
+The Kawartha Lakes Health Care Initiative (KLHCI) and Community Care City of Kawartha Lakes Community Health Centre (CHC) are pleased to announce the recruitment of Dr. Victoria Manfredi.
+Dr. Manfredi began practice with the CHC in July.

-“By recruiting family doctors to the City of Kawartha Lakes, the number of unattached patients, and those travelling long distances to see a family doctor, continues to be reduced and a significant number of citizens can now receive much-needed primary health care services in their own community,” said Cindy Snider, recruitment and retention co-ordinator for KLHCI.
-“It is very rewarding to have the recruitment efforts of KLHCI meet with continued success.”
+“It has been a pleasure to work with Dr. Manfredi and the Community Health Centre to facilitate this recruitment.
+The continued recruitment of family doctors to the City of Kawartha Lakes means that the number of unattached patients, and those travelling long distances to see a family doctor, is reduced and a significant number of citizens can now receive much needed primary health care services in their own community,” said Cindy Snider, recruitment and retention co-ordinator for KLHCI.
+“It is very rewarding to have the recruitment efforts of KLHCI meet with continued success and to know that the Community Health Centre will now be supported by a full complement of family doctors.”

-KLHCI president Andrew Veale said “KLHCI would like to welcome Dr. Elfahad to the City of Kawartha Lakes and wishes him many years of satisfaction, both personally and professionally, within the community.”
+Andrew Veale, KLHCI president, said, “KLHCI would like to welcome Dr. Manfredi to the City of Kawartha Lakes and wishes her many years of satisfaction, both personally and professionally, within the community.”

-“On behalf of the Community Health Centre, I would like to extend our appreciation to KLHCI for its assistance with the recruitment of Dr. Elfahad,” said Margot Fitzpatrick, Clinical Program Manager of the CHC.
-“Having a full-time physician at the Community Health Centre has been greatly needed for a long time.
-We are very pleased he has agreed to join us.”
-Following the initial intake of patients from the Community Health Centre’s waiting list, an announcement will be made as to how people can register to become a patient of Dr. Elfahad.
+“On behalf of the Community Health Centre, I would like to extend our appreciation to KLHCI for their assistance with the recruitment of Dr. Manfredi,” said Cathy Danbrook, CEO of Community Care CKL.
+“Having another full-time physician at the CHC has been greatly needed for a long time, and will allow us to expand access to our services.
+We are very pleased Dr. Manfredi has agreed to join our team.”

-KLHCI is a non-profit, charitable organization whose mandate is to recruit and retain family doctors for the City of Kawartha Lakes.
-For further information about the local health care initiative, call 705-328-6098, or visit the KLHCI Website
+KLHCI is a non-profit, charitable organization whose mandate is to recruit and retain family doctors for the City.
+Anyone wishing to be part of the effort by volunteering or donating to support the ongoing recruitment and retention programs can contact Cindy Snider at 705-328-6098 or e-mail her at firstname.lastname@example.org, or visit the KLHCI website.

 CHC Operating Hours